 But this work is not done until the necessary analysis is completed, which falls under the scrum definition of ready.
 This ready list is used as a bridge to organize tasks between the backlog and the doing stage.

 Kanban comes into scrumban to improve the process and visualize the workflow.
 Scrumban teams use kanban processes, such as the pull system, which provides a continuous workflow.
 That is, tasks are pulled into the doing column when the team is ready to execute.

 Kanban also helps scrumban by limiting how many items are in progress at any time, which increases focus on specific tasks and helps productivity.
-Unlike scrum, in kanban individual roles are not clearly defined, so this adds some flexibility.
+Unlike scrum, in kanban individual roles are not clearly defined, so this adds some flexibility, too.

-Just-in-time analysis in kanban creates shorter lead times, instead of batch-processing for iteration planning estimates, which is used in scrum.
-Weaknesses in the process are exposed through the use of process buffers and flow diagrams.
+Just-in-time analysis is inherited from kanban, which creates shorter lead times, instead of batch-processing for iteration planning estimates, which is used in scrum.
+Additionally, weaknesses in processes can be exposed through the use of process buffers and flow diagrams.
 This identifies areas that can be improved and reduces bottlenecks.

 Advantages of Scrumban

 One of the advantages of scrumban is that it saves time.
 That’s because there’s no sprint planning every couple of weeks.
 Plans are only made when there’s a demand for the team to make them, such as when the work in progress falls below a predefined threshold.